 - Move the vehicle seat back to avoid the impact and force of the airbags.

 Remember: the shoulder belt should cover the chest, not the neck.
 Also, the lap belt should cover the upper thighs, not the stomach.
-Various dangers can occur when it comes to baby car seats if the child is not in the correct position.
-For example, if your baby’s car seat is not installed correctly, it could easily fly out of the car during a crash.
+Various dangers can occur for baby car seats if the child is not in the correct position.
+For example, if your baby’s car seat is not installed correctly, it could quickly fly out of the car during a crash.

 Important Recommendations to Follow